MatthewRDangle/M44CampaignCompanion/readme.md

 ## Legality
 BattleCry is open source and free.
 You do not need to pay to download a copy of this software.
 However, there are still limitations as to what you may do with it.
-Please see our licence located in the repository.
+Please see our license located in the repository.